nrwl/nx/docs/shared/angular-standalone-tutorial/angular-standalone.md

 This will create a default CI configuration that sets up Nx Cloud to [use distributed task execution](/ci/features/distribute-task-execution).
 This automatically runs all tasks on separate machines in parallel wherever possible, without requiring you to manually coordinate copying the output from one machine to another.

-## Next Steps

 Check out one of these detailed tutorials on setting up CI with Nx:

 - [Circle CI with Nx](/ci/intro/tutorials/circle)
 - [GitHub Actions with Nx](/ci/intro/tutorials/github-actions)

-Or dig into other features of Nx:
+## Next Steps

+Here's some things you can dive into next:

 - Learn more about the [underlying mental model of Nx](/concepts/mental-model)
 - Learn about popular generators such as [how to setup Tailwind](/recipes/angular/using-tailwind-css-with-angular-projects) or [add Storybook to your UI library](/recipes/storybook/overview-angular)